Zaid-Ajaj/SAFE.Simplified/README.md

  - `Pack` builds and packs both server and client into the `{solutionRoot}/dist` directory after running unit tests of both projects.
 You can run the result application using `dotnet Server.dll` in the `dist` directory.
  - `PackNoTests` builds and packs both server and client projects into `{solutionRoot}/dist` without running tests.
  - `InstallAnalyzers` installs [F# code analyzers](https://github.com/ionide/FSharp.Analyzers.SDK).
 You can configure which analyzers to install from the build target itself.

-> NOTE: while inside your IDE, build targets like `Clean` and restore can fail because the IDE locks cached asset files inside of `obj` directories which disallows the target from deleting them.
-When this happens, you have to close the IDE and run the targets from the terminal.
-Do not run build targets while running the application.

 ### Configuring application variables: Server